-In preparation of the Fiscal Year 2020-21 biennium budget, District staff developed levels of service and capital projects that are included in the Strategic Plan of the District.
+In preparation of the Fiscal Year 2023-24 budget update, District staff developed levels of service and capital projects that are included in the Strategic Plan of the District.
 See "THE DISTRICT - District Planning."
 In addition, staff validated the active capital projects currently being executed to ensure that the scope of work on the active projects remains appropriate, and that the cost estimates have been accurately updated.
-The Fiscal Year 2020-21 capital related cash flow budget was approved at \$165 million.
-After factoring in savings and deferrals, this capital budget was reduced by \$17 million to \$148 million.
-The 2020 CIP Validation Study includes 70 individual capital projects with 10-year outlays totaling approximately \$2.7 billion.
+The Fiscal Year 2023-24 updated capital related cash flow budget was approved at \$289 million.
+After factoring in savings and deferrals, this updated capital budget was reduced by \$17 million to \$272 million.
+The 2023 CIP Validation Study includes 68 individual capital projects with 10-year outlays totaling approximately \$3.1 billion.

 The Master Plan includes a Wastewater Revenue Program Rate Study that determines the appropriate rates going forward to support the proposed 20-year CIP.
-In March 2018, following a Proposition 218 notice process, the Board approved sewer rate increases for each year over the next five years averaging approximately 1.2% per year.
-The District deferred the approved 1.2% rate increase for fiscal year 2020-21 due to coronavirus sensitivities but expects to implement the 1.2% increases scheduled in each of fiscal years 2021-22 and 2022-23 as approved.
+In March 2023, following a Proposition 218 notice process, the Board approved sewer rate increases for each year over the next five years averaging approximately 3.5% per year.
 These increases are necessary to provide needed capital improvements, to meet additional treatment and disinfection requirements, and to minimize future rate increases.
-The impact of this five-year sewer fee schedule has increased the single-family residence user fee rate, the underlying rate for all sewer service user fees, an average of 1.0% a year from \$335 in Fiscal Year 2018-19 to \$347 in Fiscal Year 2022-23.
+The impact of this five-year sewer fee schedule has increased the single-family residence user fee rate, the underlying rate for all sewer service user fees, an average of 3.5% a year from \$358 in Fiscal Year 2023-24 to \$411 in Fiscal Year 2027-28.